MOEAFramework/MOEAFramework/docs/errors.md

 Use `accumulator.keySet()` to see what keys are available and ensure the requested key exists within the accumulator.

-**an unclean version of the file exists from a previous run, requires manual intervention**
-Thrown when `ResultFileWriter` or `MetricFileWriter` attempt to recover data from an interrupted run, but it appears there already exists an "unclean" file from a previous recovery attempt.
-If the user believes the unclean file contains valid data, she can copy the unclean file to its original location.
-Or, she can delete the unclean file to start fresh.
-The `org.moeaframework.analysis.io.cleanup` property in `moeaframework.properties` controls the default behavior in this scenario.

 **requires at least two solutions**
 **objective with empty range**
 These two exceptions are thrown when using the `Normalizer` with a degenerate population.
 A degenerate population